Sports in Brooklyn: Soccer

 A minor league soccer team called Brooklyn Knights plays at the Metropolitan Oval, which is one of the oldest soccer venues in the US but is actually located in Maspeth, Queens.
 The team competes in the USL PDL.

 The New York Cosmos of the NASL began playing at MCU Park in 2017.

 Rugby

-In Rugby league, the Brooklyn Kings represent Brooklyn in the professional North American Rugby League competition.
+In Rugby league, the Brooklyn Kings RLFC represent Brooklyn in the professional North American Rugby League competition.

 In Rugby union, Rugby United New York joined Major League Rugby in 2019.
 They play their home games at MCU Park in Coney Island.
 Brooklyn Rugby Football Club is a men's team competing in Division III of the Metropolitan Rugby Football Union and Brooklyn Women's Rugby Football Club is a women's team in Division II of the same union.

 The Public School Athletic League now supports rugby too, and flag (non-contact) rugby is played in numerous public elementary, middle and high schools across the borough.